It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 The most common method of business payment in Oman is a bank letter of credit.
 Several law firms undertake debt collection, and the U.S. Embassy’s Consular Section can provide a list upon request.
 There are no credit rating agencies or bureaus in Oman.
 For more information about the methods of payment or other trade finance options, please refer to the Department of Commerce’s Trade Finance Guide.

 Oman’s banking sector consists of 16 licensed local and foreign commercial banks, two specialized banks and eight Islamic commercial banks.
 Banks are subject to supervision by the Central Bank of Oman, which regulates and licenses private banks, monitors interest rates, and issues development bonds and notes.
 Oman’s banks are generally well capitalized with low non-performing loan rates.
-The Central Bank has operated a Financial Stability Unit since 2013.

 Foreign Exchange Controls